Basketballforce/Frontend-NPM-Dev-Template/README.md

     - Each tool has its place and purpose but, as a dev building a website, I don't really want these tools till the end of the development process.
     - I spent 3-5 hours learning and setting up these tools.
 I'd much rather have spent that time working on a site's html,css & js

+- SCSS is awesome if your are extending another existing css library or building your own
+    - Otherwise, its probably overkill